james9909/dsh/README.md

 Features:
 * Parsing of multiple commands in one line
-* Bash-like keyboard shortcuts
-* Tab completion
-* Quoted args
+* Interactive input using GNU Readline
+* Support for quoted arguments
 * Support for redirection
 * Support for piping together 2 or more commands
 * Customizeable prompt
 * Support for globs
 * Support for aliases
+* Support for setting environment variables
-* Add config file for aliases and prompt
+* Configuration file for aliases and prompt
+* Support for running commands in the background with '&'
 * Recursive descent parser

 TODO:
-* Rewrite everything to use Command
-* '&' to not wait on child
-* Conditionals/loops

 Attempted: